 \subsubsection{Cosmological dependence}

 A detailed study of the full cosmological dependence of all cross-spectra and all relativistic effects is beyond the scope of this paper.
-Here we would like to broadly address the following questions: are the $w$CDM cross-spectra valid?
-What is the relative variation of the ten cross-spectra (including all relativistic effects) when changing cosmology from $\Lambda$CDM to $w$CDM?
-Can \textsc{Class} predict this relative variation in the non-linear regime?
-Do these spectra allow to discriminate between these two competitive scenarios both compatible with CMB constraints at the $2-\sigma$ level?
+Here we would like to broadly address the questions of whether the $w$CDM cross-spectra are valid; what the relative variation in the ten cross-spectra (including all relativistic effects) is when changing cosmology from $\Lambda$CDM to $w$CDM; if \textsc{Class} can predict this relative variation in the non-linear regime; and whether these spectra allow us to discriminate between these two competitive scenarios, both of which are compatible with CMB constraints at the $2\sigma$ level.